platomav/MEAnalyzer/README.md

 - Ability to detect & analyze Integrated Firmware Images (IFWI/BPDT)
 - Ability to analyze multiple files by drag & drop or by input path
 - Ability to detect & categorize any firmware which require attention
+- Ability to automatically scan for newer ME Analyzer & Database releases
 - Reports firmware which are not found at the Engine/Graphics/IUP Repositories
 - Reports new, unknown, problematic, incomplete etc Engine/Graphics/IUP firmware
 - Features command line parameters to enhance functionality & assist research